Danes Hill House

-A new 25 acre site of pasture land and a wood with a pond known as the Paddock was acquired and continues to be enjoyed by all the children from Nursery to Year 8.
-It is a beautiful oasis, rich in flora and fauna which provides the perfect environment for our children to explore the world around them - in all weathers!
+In 2008 a new 25 acre site of pasture land and a wood with a pond known as the Paddock was acquired and continues to be enjoyed by all the children from Nursery to Year 8.
+It is a beautiful oasis, rich in flora and fauna which provides the perfect environment for our children to explore the world around them – in all weathers!

-Robins, the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009.
-This provides two additional Art rooms, two Design Technology rooms and eight general classrooms.
+Robins, the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009 providing two additional Art rooms, two Design Technology rooms and eight language classrooms.
 In November 2009, the Stable performing arts block was completed, adding new music practice rooms and a state-of-the-art theatre with dance facilities.

-The new Dining Hall was built and continues to be greatly enjoyed by children and staff each day, providing them as it does with brighter and more spacious facilities.
-Year 2 and 3 pupils are now permanently accommodated in the Wrens block, whilst those in Years 4 and 5 moved into their new classrooms in Ravens in September 2015.
-At Bevendean a new ICT suite with green screen was created last year and Transition classrooms were also constructed in summer 2017.
+In 2015 a new Dining Hall was built and continues to be greatly enjoyed by children and staff each day, providing them as it does with brighter and more spacious facilities.
+Year 2 and 3 pupils are now accommodated in the Wrens block, whilst those in Years 4 and 5 moved into their new classrooms in Ravens in September 2015.
+At Bevendean a new ICT suite with green screen was created and Transition classrooms were also constructed in summer 2017.

-The development of a Sports Centre will be the biggest project undertaken by the school since the completion of the Ark in 1994.
-Planning permission has been granted and we are in the process of building the new indoor sports centre.
-Together with the completion of the five Football/Rugby pitches, two cricket squares and a full size all-weather surface hockey pitch, both current and future pupils will derive enormous benefit from some truly enviable facilities during their time at Danes Hill School.
+In November 2020 the much awaited sports hall was completed.
+A huge thank you to governors, colleagues and parents who have energetically worked over many years to provide this much needed facility for the Danes Hill community.
+Together with five Football/Rugby pitches, two cricket squares and a full size all-weather surface hockey pitch, both current and future pupils will derive enormous benefit from some truly enviable facilities during their time at Danes Hill School.